mieubrisse/personal-writing/the-goal-is-maximum-unique-work/post.md

 But it's not enough.

 I still have to babysit Cursor through small steps.

 I still write every blog post character by hand.

 I still clean my email, book flights, schedule doctor's appointments, and order things on Amazon myself.

 I want a fluid stream of idea into constructed output.

-I want [Ensō](https://enso.sonnet.io/) where reality sculpts itself to the flow.
+I want [Ensō](https://enso.sonnet.io/) where reality reshapes itself to my flow.

 I want to speak an idea over morning coffee and have it ready by the time I've finished bacon.